torinrettig/Starplatinum87.github.io/_posts/2020-10-21-Seattle_AirBnB_Project_Writeup.md

 ## 6. Modeling

 The modeling process ended up being the most straightforward step.
-The goal was to **create a model that can best predict the annual mean occupancy rate of a particular listing for AirBnB listings in Seattle.**
+The goal was to **create a model that can best predict the annual mean occupancy rate of a particular listing for Airbnb listings in Seattle.**

 As the target is a continuous numerical variable this is **a regression problem** so I used a number of **regression algorithms** to approach it: